carpentries/docs.carpentries.org/source/workshops/instructors.md

 ## Description of Community Role

-_Provide a detailed description of the community role, written for someone not familiar with The Carpentries.
-You may add the same information as you did for the website but may want to include more details not needed there._

 Carpentries Instructors are volunteers who are certified through the Carpentries Instructor Training program to teach live-coding and data skills to learners through evidence based-teaching practices.